 Average Cost: INR 900/- per person

-Traveler Reviews for Bhimashankar Wildlife Reserve
+Traveller Reviews for Bhimashankar Wildlife Reserve

 Any information about Bhimashankar Wildlife Sanctuary is incomplete without mentioning what its past and frequent visitors say about it.
-So, we’ve put down some traveler reviews to give you accounts of people who’ve experienced the awesomeness of Bhimashankar reserve.
+So, we’ve put down some traveller reviews to give you accounts of people who’ve experienced the awesomeness of Bhimashankar reserve.

 1. Shampy Deol says: “Scenery is beautiful throughout the way to Bhimashankar Sanctuary.
 Moreover, at the end of the sanctuary, there is Lord Shiva’s Temple which is known as “Bhimashankar Jyotirlinga”.
 You cannot expect many food options on the way.
 But you can take your food along.”